bramtayl/Justly/README.md

 ### View Menu

+- Choose "Expand" to expand selected chords and view their notes
+- Choose "Collapse" to collapse selected chords and hide their notes
-You can choose whether or not to view the starting controls.
+- Check "Controls" to view the starting controls, or uncheck "controls" to hide the starting controls.

 ### Play Menu